 What Is a Behaviour Intervention Plan?

-A BIP is a written plan that specifies three things: what you will change about the environment to prevent the behaviour from occurring (antecedent strategies), what new skill you will teach the pupil to replace the problematic behaviour (replacement behaviour instruction), and how adults will respond when the behaviour does and does not occur (consequence strategies).
+A BIP is a written plan that covers three things.
+First, what you will change about the environment to prevent the behaviour (antecedent strategies).
+Second, what new skill you will teach to replace the problem behaviour (replacement behaviour instruction).
+Third, how adults will respond when the behaviour does and does not happen (consequence strategies).
 These three components work together.
 Removing any one of them weakens the plan significantly.

-A Year 4 pupil, Callum, throws his pencil case across the room whenever he encounters a maths task he finds difficult.
+A Year 4 learner, Callum, throws his pencil case across the room whenever he encounters a maths task he finds difficult.
 A behaviour policy response might be: warning, then time out, then phone call home.
 A BIP response starts differently.
 It asks: what is the function of this behaviour?
 In Callum's case, the behaviour reliably results in removal from the maths task (he is sent to the corridor).
 The function is escape from a perceived threat.
-The BIP would therefore focus on reducing the threat (breaking maths tasks into smaller steps), teaching a replacement ("I need help with this" instead of throwing), and ensuring that throwing does not result in escape from the task.
+The BIP would focus on reducing the threat by breaking maths tasks into smaller steps.
+It would teach a replacement behaviour ('I need help with this' instead of throwing).
+It would also ensure that throwing does not help the learner escape from the task.

 BIP vs Behaviour Policy